marioy47/blog-site/posts/start-developing-flutter-in-mac/index.md

 ### 1. Install the Flutter extension

+If you don't install it, you might as well forget about using _Visual Studio Code_.

+You just have to look for _Flutter_ on the extensions panel.
+Or issue the following command on the terminal:

 ```bash
 code --install-extension Dart-Code.flutter
 ```

-If you don't install it, you might as well forget about using _Visual Studio Code_

-### Some key bindings
+### 2. Some key bindings

+As a quick (and personal) reminder, here are the most used key bindings for flutter development:

-- `F5` - Open you app in the running simulator in debug mode
+- `F5` - Open you app in the running simulator in debug mode.
 - `Cmd+F5` - Opens your app in the simulator without debug.
-This makes it run faster.
+This makes it run and reload faster.
-- `cmd+.` - Activity menu that allows you for instance wrap a widget in another.
+- `cmd+.` - Activity menu that allows you for instance wrap a widget in another or rename a variable.
-- `shift+F5` - Stop debugging
+- `shift+F5` - Stop debugging.
-- `cmd-shift-F5` - Restart Debugging (Hot Reload when debugging Flutter apps)
+- `cmd-shift-F5` - Restart Debugging (Hot Reload when debugging Flutter apps).
-- `F9` - Toggle Breakpoint
+- `F9` - Toggle Breakpoint.
-- `F10` - Step Over
+- `F10` - Step Over.
-- `F11` - Step In
+- `F11` - Step In.
-- `Shift+F11` - Step Out
+- `Shift+F11` - Step Out.

 There are a lot of useful shortcuts that can be [viewed in this excellent blog post](https://medium.com/flutter-community/flutter-visual-studio-code-shortcuts-for-fast-and-efficient-development-7235bc6c3b7d)